vimc/montagu-api/spec/spec.md

 If the touchstone is `open` then users without appropriate admin permissions can only see estimates that their modelling group has uploaded.
-If the touchstone is `finished` or `public` then all users can see all estimates.
+If the touchstone is `finished` then all users can see all estimates.
 There should not be any estimates if the touchstone is `in-preparation`.

 Schema: [`BurdenEstimates.schema.json`](BurdenEstimates.schema.json)